curu/linuxplayer/README.md

 linuxplayer
 ===========

-linuxplayer's programming scripts, technical documents and notes Most of the code/doc here is referred to on my blog http://linuxplayer.org
+Curu Wong's programming scripts, technical documents and notes on linux.

+Most of the code/doc here is referred to on my blog http://linuxplayer.org